Alison Schwagmeyer: Serbia (2021)

 On October 9, 2021, Schwagmeyer signed with Crvena zvezda of the Basketball League of Serbia for the 2021–22 season.
 After the team's EuroCup season ended on December 22, Schwagmeyer was rested for team's December 26 match and then did not appear again in the new year.
 In six league games, she averaged 10.3 points, 3.2 rebounds, 1.8 assists and 1.5 steals per game.
 In five EuroCup games, she averaged 9.8 points, 4.4 rebounds and 2.4 assists per game.

-Return to Australia (2022–present)
+Return to Australia (2022–2023)

-On December 9, 2022, Schwagmeyer signed with the University of Canberra Capitals for the rest of the 2022–23 WNBL season.
+On December 9, 2022, Schwagmeyer signed with the University of Canberra Capitals.
+She played two games for the Capitals in the 2022–23 WNBL season.

+Coaching career

+In June 2024, Schwagmeyer was named head coach of the John Wood Community College women's basketball team.

 Personal life

 Schwagmeyer is the daughter of Mike and Sherry Schwagmeyer.
 She has one brother, Corey, and three sisters, Lori, Kim and Angie (deceased).
 Her sister Angie died in a car crash in St. Louis in 2014.

 Following the death of her sister, Schwagmeyer remained in the United States throughout 2015 and served as an assistant coach for the Hannibal–LaGrange University women's basketball team while also working at the Quincy YMCA.

-In February 2018, Schwagmeyer received her permanent residency in Australia.
+In February 2018, Schwagmeyer received her Australian permanent resident status.

 In July 2019, Schwagmeyer married long-time boyfriend and fellow basketball player Courtney Belger.
 He too has played in Germany and in the State Basketball League.